CSIRO-LW-LD/registry-deploy-base/DOCKERREADME.md

 3. SSH into the container

-The docker build automatically genereates ssh keys as per https://github.com/phusion/baseimage-docker#login_ssh
+The docker build automatically generates ssh keys as per https://github.com/phusion/baseimage-docker#login_ssh